-Most patients enrolled in Hospitalization at Home (HaH) might otherwise need to be in the emergency department or hospital for the treatment of an acute condition.
-Patients eligible for care in a HaH program require inpatient hospital services, and also meet other medical and social criteria to ensure that the program is safe and appropriate for them.
+Most patients enrolled in Hospitalization at Home might otherwise need to be in the emergency department or hospital for the treatment of an acute condition.
+Patients eligible for care in a Hospitalization at Home program require inpatient hospital services and meet other medical and social criteria to ensure that the program is safe and appropriate for them.
 They must reside in the parts of New York City that are served by this program.

-The Mount Sinai HaH team will meet with you and your family to review the program and consult with your hospital clinicians.
-If you qualify for admission, the HaH team will work with your hospital team to transfer your care to your home.
+The Hospitalization at Home team will meet with you and your family to review the program and consult with your hospital clinicians.
+If you qualify for admission, the team will work with your hospital team to transfer your care to your home.

-Once back home, patients receive hospital-level care from a team of doctors, nurse practitioners (NPs), physician assistants (PAs), nurses, and other professionals.
+Once back home, patients receive hospital-level care from providers, including doctors, nurse practitioners (NPs), physician assistants (PAs), nurses, and other professionals working together to coordinate your care.
 This care includes:

-- Multiple visits by nurses who will monitor your health status, give you medications, communicate with your clinician team, and answer any medical questions
+- Multiple visits by nurses from a home health agency, who will monitor your health status, give you medications, communicate with your clinician team, and answer any medical questions

 - On-call service—24 hours a day, seven days a week—to respond to any urgent or immediate needs